-- All on-site parking areas shall be screened with landscaping.
-Parking spaces shall be clustered in small groups of no more than 6-10 spaces. - > Stacked houses abutting or located in single-family residentially zoned areas shall be designed to mitigate size and scale differences. - Walls shall be articulated in order to avoid a blank look and to provide a sense of scale. - ➤ Detached garages shall be located to the rear of stacked unit(s) so as not to be directly viewable from a public street. - Attached garages shall account for less than 50% of the front face of the structure.
-Garages visible from the street shall be articulated by architectural features, such as windows, to avoid a blank look.
+- ➤ All on-site parking areas shall be screened with landscaping.
+Parking spaces shall be clustered in small groups of no more than 6-10 spaces. - Stacked houses abutting or located in single-family residentially zoned areas shall be designed to mitigate size and scale differences. - Buildings shall have their principal pedestrian entrance along a street, open space or midblock passage with the exceptions of visible entrances off a courtyard. - ➤ Walls shall be articulated in order to avoid a blank look and to provide a sense of scale and shall provide a minimum solid to void ratio of 70%/30%. - Detached garages shall be located to the rear of stacked unit(s) so as not to be directly viewable from a public street. - ➢ Attached garages shall account for less than 50% of the front face of the structure.
+Garages visible from the street shall be articulated by architectural features, such as windows, to avoid a blank look. - > Stoops, porches and direct individual entries should be encouraged for ground-floor units.